After setting up a limited company, one of your priorities should be to open a business bank account.

 There are two general scenarios when you will need to use an IBAN:

-- If you are receiving money from a person or business outside of the UK, you will need to provide your IBAN (and BIC, more on this shortly) to whoever is making the payment
+- If you are receiving money from a person or business outside of the UK, you will need to provide your IBAN (and BIC) to whoever is making the payment

-As this would indicate, notifying someone of your IBAN is completely safe.
-However, for security reasons, you should send the number independently and not as part of a scan of a document, such as a bank statement.
+Notifying someone of your IBAN is safe.
+It only exposes data allowing someone to send money to you, rather than giving someone the ability to withdraw money.
+However, it is still a good idea to send the number independently and not as part of a scan of a document, such as a bank statement.

 Here’s an example of an IBAN for a UK-based bank account: